Ruhil-Future-Technologies/UEI_Frontend/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Adding this to test pipe line
+Adding this to test pipe line afterCI

 ## Quality Assurance and Code Standards